hashdd/pyhashdd/README.md

 # hashdd

-pyhashdd is a library for building hash databases and interacting with the [hashdd.com](https://www.hashdd.com) API.
-For detailed information about the API, see the [API documentation](https://github.com/hashdd/api_documentation).
+pyhashdd is a library for building and using hash databases.
+It also serves as the client library for interacting with the [hashdd.com](https://www.hashdd.com) [API](https://github.com/hashdd/api_documentation), an online hash database.

 # Installation